 5. Better Service

 While this isn’t exactly a tangible reward, the value of great service can be priceless.
 In some places, being a member of a companies loyalty program can equate to more efficient and better service.
-Since many stores use your loyalty membership as a way to track your preferences and spending habits, they sometimes use that information to cater specifically to you.Store loyalty cards can save you money, but they can also harm your finances if you aren't careful.… Click To Tweet
+Since many stores use your loyalty membership as a way to track your preferences and spending habits, they sometimes use that information to cater specifically to you.Store loyalty cards can save you money, but they can also harm your finances if you aren't careful.
+Here are some pros and cons of store loyalty cards.
+Click To Tweet

 Cons of Store Loyalty Cards

 Of course, the way to earning points and rewards is through spending money in the stores and companies whose loyalty programs you belong to.
 That being said, if you stick to your normal spending habits and only frequent those stores like you normally would, loyalty programs aren’t a problem.

 Unfortunately, many people find that in a mad rush to earn rewards quickly, they spend even more than they normally would.
 Many companies position discounts and deals in ways that force the customer to spend beyond their means or outside their budget just so they can take advantage of said deals.

 While cash back and free merchandise can be great incentives, the question begs to be asked of whether they’re enough to offset the money it cost your own account.
 Cash back rates are often low and points aren’t often racked up easily, which means you’ll likely have to spend a hefty amount in the store to feel the rewards of your loyalty program.
 Hence why as good as the program sounds, it could mean not-so-great things for our finances.